 – Former Edison Mayor, George Spadora.

 If you have ever watched National Geographic, you may have seen a pair of moose locking antlers in a fight over territory.
 During a crisis, there are often temptations by impacted parties to adopt the moose mentality and defend their position.
+This is where the right spokesperson training workshops and crisis management strategies can make or break your organization.
 Like Hart, Spadora also had a law degree, and at first he attempted legal maneuvers to keep TETCO from moving too quickly on getting the line back into operation.
 At the same time, TETCO’s lawyers were digging in and ready to take legal action to address the mayor’s concerns.
 But, Hart knew better.
 He knew that a “win / win” solution was essential, or things could quickly fall apart and harm long term relationships and goals.
 “I had a career background that allowed me to understand the mayor’s point of view.
 I had been in government relations, worked on political campaigns and had also been a lobbyist at one time, so I fully understood politics.
 I knew Mayor Spadora needed to win with his constituents; he needed to walk away from this crisis with community support and his political career intact.
 Our lawyers were trying to convince management to let them deal with the dispute using legal tactics.
 But, I was able to work closely with Mayor Spadora’s staff and we hammered out an agreement that was a win / win for both sides.
 In the end, our leadership team agreed and this allowed us to present a united face to the media and public,” says Hart.

-In Part 3, you will see the results of Jim Hart’s motivation assessment test that reveals key leadership filters that greatly influenced his decision-making and crisis leadership strategies in the Edison crisis.
+In Part 3, you will see the results of Jim Hart’s leadership motivation test that reveals key leadership filters that greatly influenced his decision-making and crisis leadership strategies in the Edison crisis.

 * Benchmark Communications was honored to work with TETCO before, during and after the Edison crisis.
 TETCO’s PR leaders and crisis communications team were instrumental in creating a stakeholder-centric culture that was key to the company’s success in Edison.
-Their leaders also credited Benchmark’s crisis management strategies, executive media training, media crisis training and stakeholder engagement programs for contributing to their stakeholder and crisis response approach in Edison.
+Their leaders also credited Benchmark’s leadership strategies, crisis management strategies, spokesperson training, media training and stakeholder communications training for contributing to their successful stakeholder and crisis response approach in Edison.